Beginnerbakes

 5. Carefully fold in the blueberries, distributing them evenly through the batter.

-6. Divide the batter evenly among the 12 muffin cups, filling each about 3/4 full.
+6. Divide the batter evenly among the 12 muffin cups, filling each about three-quarters full.

-7. Bake for 18-20 minutes, or until a toothpick inserted in the center of a muffin comes out clean.
+7. Bake for 18 to 20 minutes, or until a toothpick inserted in the center of a muffin comes out clean.

 8. Remove muffins from the oven and allow them to cool in the pan for 5 minutes, then transfer to a wire rack to cool completely.